leto/writing/blog_posts/parrot/m0_meeting.md

 two different GC's would generate two different bytecode representations.
 This would happen if the M0 alloc() opcode assumes C calling conventions.
 This was generally deemed distasteful, so our alloc() opcode will not "bake in C assumptions", which is a good general principle, as well.
+This will be a fun test to write.

 allison++ brought up the fact that we may need a way to tell the GC "this is allocated but uninitialized memory", a.k.a solve the "infant mortality"